 - Check in with yourself before heading into any meetings or negotiations.
 This takes a great deal of self-awareness and self-control.
 Are you harboring any negative emotions that might affect the outcome of the meeting?
 If so, take a couple minutes to diffuse as much of the negativity as you can.
 If it helps, make a list of actionable statements you can do after the meeting to solve the problem that is affecting you.
 Try taking a deep breath, and imagining the meeting going well.
-It may even be useful to prepare the first few sentences you might say, to keep your tone positive and collaborative, and to play Devil’s Advocate with yourself about tough questions you might be asked, so that you can prepare to answer them in a calm and rehearsed manner.
+It may even be useful to prepare the first few sentences you might say, to practice a positive and collaborative tone, and to play Devil’s Advocate with yourself with tough questions, to rehearse clear and calm answers.

 - Try turning your statements into questions.
 Questions invite your audience to think about your ideas, whereas statements can cause them to immediately defend their own position.
 Additionally, giving others the opportunity to talk and air their grievances can make them more open to compromise.
-People overwhelmingly just want to be listened to, and by providing an ear, you can help take diffuse any negative emotions they may have brought into the meeting as well.
-Share your own perspective in a non-accusatory way, and point out any common ground you have along the way.
+Studies show that people view others more favorably if they feel listened to.
+And, by providing an ear, you can help diffuse any negative emotions they may have brought into the meeting.
+When it comes to your own perspective, share in an unaccusatory manner, and point out any common ground you have.
 In this way, you can both negotiate collaboratively as opposed to defensively.

 - “Get into someone elses' 'odds are'.
 When I was in sales, I was taught that the 'odds are' that people are thinking about themseves and not about you.
 Think about a person in your project.
 Put yourself in his or her shoes.
 How is the project impacting her?
 What would make the project more successful from her standpoint?
 How might her perspective change over time?
 By putting yourself in her shoes, you'll better understand her reasoning.
 This exercise helps us see our project from different viewpoints.
 The ability to see the project from multiple viewpoints is a great start toward being more diplomatic.”
 A Sixth Sense for Project Management, Tres Roeder.